Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 *Historical information taken from the brochure on the Portuguese Way, provided by the Portuguese Tourist Office.

 Below are the maps I created with my GPS files, which I have uploaded to Google Maps.
-As an added bonus, I have added features to each map, to include accommodations, eateries, fountains, churchs and more, that are pertinent to the pilgrim.
+As an added bonus, I have added features to each map, to include accommodations, eateries, fountains, churches and more, that are pertinent to the pilgrim.
 Just click on a feature to see more information, and for direct links to accommodations, etc.

 The maps below are fully interactive, for your use on this webpage, like a maps-only guide to the Camino!